-You want your animated marketing video to be highly attractive, engaging, and ultimately, effective, right?
-Then focus on developing an explainer video script that is highly persuasive, straightforward, and compelling.
-How can you get to that point?
-In today’s blog post we’re going to show you how to write an animation script, as well as provide you with a sample script for explainer videos as an example.
-Join us!
+You want your animated marketing video to be attractive, engaging, and ultimately effective, right?
+Then focus on developing an explainer video script that is highly persuasive, clear, and compelling!
+But how can you get to that point?
+Well, in today’s blog post, we’re going to show you how to write an animation script and give you a template you can use as a guide!
+Join us 😃

 An explainer video script comprises the message to be delivered by the piece, and the dialogue the voice-over will say in the video.
 It’s the foundation of the whole video and that’s why it’s one of the most important parts of the video production process.